 It’s a matter of timing.
 You give your baby what you think is the perfect, most unique name, and then wham!
 You read the news and there it is: your baby’s name, now attached to a celebrity or a tragedy or a devastating hurricane.

 You may be afraid that your child will never live down the association — or worse, that people will think your child is named after said association — but if it bothers you, this is where nicknames and middle names come in handy.

 7. A celebrity used it for their kid.

 Somebody famous uses “your” baby name, and suddenly it’s everywhere, and you’re over it.

 Can you imagine the collective anguish of the parents of baby Charlottes when Prince William and Duchess Kate announced the name of their newest daughter in 2015?
-And the parents-to-be biting their nails about the name Prince Harry and Duchess Meghan will give the impending newest royal?
+And the parents-to-be whose “obscure” choice, Archie, was chosen as the name of the newest royal?